Toronto, CanadaToronto, Canada anaheimer

-The largest park in Toronto, it attracts residents and visitors to escape from the hustle and bustle of a busy city.
-Along with a beautiful pond, trails and trees, the park hosts a Zoo and playgrounds.
+The largest park in Toronto attracts residents and visitors to escape from the hustle and bustle of a busy city.
+Along with a beautiful pond, trails, and trees, the park hosts a Zoo and playgrounds.

-It took 3 years to build and cost around 3.5 million dollars.
-You can spend between 2 hours and a half day roaming the hallways and grand rooms or you can spend your time in the 5-acre immaculate garden with fountains and sculptures.
+It took three years to build and cost around 3.5 million dollars.
+You can spend between 2 hours and a half day roaming the hallways and grand rooms, or you can spend your time in the 5-acre immaculate garden with fountains and sculptures.

 For science buffs, a visit to this science museum is a must.
 With hundreds of interactive exhibits, you are bound to find something interesting and learn something new.

-Some of the highlights are pilot a rocket chair, touch a tornado, play the hydrophone, see how you look as you age or gaze at the start in the Planetarium.
+Some of the highlights are piloting a rocket chair, touching a tornado, playing the hydrophone, seeing how you look as you age or gazing at the start in the Planetarium.

 I recently when on a food safari in Toronto with Chopsticks and Forks.
 We spent 3 hours walking through the Kensington neighborhood and sampling cuisine from 6 different regions of the world.

 The Kensington neighborhood is a great example of Toronto’s multicultural nature.
 As we walked through narrow streets, Victorian homes and colorful storefronts, we were greeted with sights, sounds and smells from around the world.